We invite you to help us make a difference by joining our team!

 Hammer Residences is seeking high-quality direct care staff for a 4-person children’s home.
 Lisbeth Place is a home to four teenage boys.
 The guys love to eat food, make food and buy food!
 They enjoy sports, card games, board games, electronic games, and community activities.
 The young men need support from staff in regards to mental health, challenges with transitions, and some sensory processing but they also have a lot of fun!

 Qualifications: Staff must have excellent written and oral communication skills, be a team player, have excellent relationship building skills, must be at least 21 years old, must be physically able to use proper lifting/transferring techniques for individual who is in a wheelchair, and must be able to pass a foster child level background check.
 Those who have experience with children who have disabilities preferred.

 Wages: Staff who work at the children’s home are paid a differential due to the extra qualification and training requirements.
 Opportunities for milestone increases tied to experience, training and performance.

-Benefits available for part-time staff include 401k and paid time off.
+Benefits: Hammer offers a competitive benefits package to their part-time and full-time employees.
 Benefits available for full-time staff include medical, dental 401k, short term disability, life insurance, and paid time off.
 All Hammer employees are able to take advantage of employee perks such as a car repair assistance program and continuing education grants.

 To apply: Please submit an application, resume, and cover letter through the link below.

 Hammer Travel Trip Leader

 If you love to travel and would like to help others experience the joys of travel, then please join our team!
 Hammer Travel is a division of Hammer Residences.
 Check out Hammer Travel.